goatastronaut0212/goatastronaut0212/README.md

 ## Things I want to do

 - Relearn piano again T.T but I will try hard again :D
-- Contribute to ibus-bamboo project
-- Contribute to Gentoo project
+- Contribute to Nixpkgs projects
 - Deploy my own blog